eProsima/Fast-DDS-docs/docs/advanced.rst

 Loading STATIC EDP XML Files
 ----------------------------

-Statically discovered remote endpoints **must** define a unique *userID* on their profile, which value **must** agree with the one specified on the discovery configuration XML.
+Statically discovered remote endpoints **must** define a unique *userID* on their profile, whose value **must** agree with the one specified in the discovery configuration XML.
 This is done by setting the user ID on the entity attributes:

 +--------------------------------------------------------+